argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 )
 ```

-Please note that you can also ask labelers to provide a response for the proposed instruction.
+Please note that you can also ask labelers to respond to the proposed instruction.
 This strategy may work depending on the project and resources available, but it can make labeling more complex and affect overall consistency.

 :::{tip}
-No matter the option you choose, for maximum quality, we recommend to build a feedback workflow with Argilla where you ask labelers to rate the quality of prompts.
-You can use the aggregated ratings to select the highest quality examples.
+No matter the option you choose, for maximum quality, we recommend building a feedback workflow with Argilla where you ask labelers to rate the quality of prompts.
+You can use the aggregated ratings to select the highest-quality examples.
 :::

 Once you have the dataset with prompts ready, you just need to create the records, add them to the dataset, and push the dataset to Argilla to make it available for labelers (or yourself):